 Maciej is a vastly experienced wine professional with over 15 years in the hospitality industry.
 His journey began in his native Poland where he graduated from a 5 year Masters Degree in Hospitality & Management.
 He spent time in Italy working in restaurants before his travels led him to Sydney, Australia.
 There he took up a position as a Sommelier at the renowned Aria Restaurant in Circular Quay.

-After 2 years service & learning at Aria, he made the move to Wellington, NZ.
+After 2 years, he made the move to Wellington, NZ.
 Maciej began the role of Assistant Manager & Sommelier at Hippopotamus Restaurant at the Museum Hotel, and soon became Restaurant Manager & Head Sommelier.
-In 2012, Maciej had recently completed the WSET Level 3 Advanced Certificate in Wine & Spirits and he took the opportunity to enrol in the gruelling WSET Level 4 Diploma.
-This 2 year Diploma is considered the pathway to becoming a Master Of Wine and takes a high level of focus and dedication to successfully complete.

-After working through and passing the WSET Level 4 Diploma, Maciej decided to further his wine education and sat the Court Of Master Sommelier Exam & entered the New Zealand Sommelier Of The Year Competition.
-Maciej not only passed his exam with top honours, he also won the NZ Sommelier Of The Year Competition and took out the 2015 title.
+After passing the WSET Level 4 Diploma, Maciej decided to further his wine education and sat the Court Of Master Sommelier Exam & entered the New Zealand Sommelier Of The Year Competition.
+Maciej not only passed his exam with top honours, but he also won the NZ Sommelier Of The Year Competition and took out the 2015 title.

-In June 2016, Maciej finally realised his dream of owning his own business and, along with his partners, opened Noble Rot Wine Bar in Wellington.
+In June 2016, Maciej opened Noble Rot Wine Bar in Wellington.
 Noble Rot has gone on to win the 2017 Best Wine Experience in New Zealand at the Cuisine Restaurant Awards, a 1 Chefs Hat Rating at the same awards & also the Wellington Felix Award for Best Wine Experience 2017.

 Originally from South Africa Pierre completed his Bachelor degree in winemaking from the University of Stellenbosch.
 He began his winemaking career in 2005 in South Africa and did vintages in France and New Zealand, before moving to NZ permanently in 2011, to join the team at Wairau River Wines as a winemaker.